Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 Another way is through mediation.
 It is a formal process designed to encourage settlement, and the court requires it in almost all cases.
 All parties meet, and a mediator is present to help resolve issues and determine if a settlement is possible.

 If all parties agree, a dispute can end immediately with a written settlement.
-All options are on the table since there are very few limits on what the parties can agree upon.
+Since there are very few limits on what the parties can agree upon, all options are on the table.

-A hearing may occur if all attempts to resolve the dispute have failed.
-Both parties must produce evidence, an investigation will happen, and the probate court judge will decide on the outcome.
+If all attempts to resolve the dispute have failed, a hearing may occur.
+Both parties must produce evidence, an investigation will take place, and the probate court judge will decide on the outcome.

-While this guide provides an overview of how disputes work in probate, it may not be enough to keep you out of trouble, mainly if family disputes have already occurred years before the passing of a loved one.
+While this guide provides an overview of how disputes work in probate, it may not be enough to keep you out of trouble, mainly if family disputes have already occurred years before a loved one’s passing.

 We recommend that you seek assistance from an experienced probate litigation attorney to navigate the situation as stress-free as possible.
 If you have any questions or concerns regarding the probate process, contact our office at (770) 796-4271.